 A bowlful of fruit, scrambled eggs, nuts, and matcha form this Brazilian beauty’s pre–fashion show breakfast of choice.

-Kloss is known for her clean eating lifestyle (she even has her own line of all-natural “kookies” at Momofuku Milk Bar).
+Kloss is known for her clean-eating lifestyle (she even has her own line of all-natural “kookies” at Momofuku Milk Bar).
 But she’s also known for keeping her diet interesting with photogenic, flavorful foods like this blackberry breakfast smoothie.
+Here she's noshing on a vibrant and satiating mix of fresh-squeezed orange juice, fruit, granola, and flaky pastry.
+Oh, and coffee!

 Pot stickers and rice for breakfast?
 The first East Asian model to walk in the Victoria’s Secret Fashion Show wouldn’t have it any other way.
 Paired with fresh orange juice and black coffee, this meal features sugar and caffeine done right.